Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Affordances — they allow the fingers to be inserted
     * Signifiers — they indicate where the fingers are to go.
 8. Example:
-    * Been able to swipe right/left to the next Tinder profile is an affordance
+    * Being able to swipe right/left to the next Tinder profile is an affordance
     * Signaling the gestures and their meaning with icons or an animation is a signifier.

 #### Mapping